The Graduate study programme Sociology requires a first university degree, e.g. Bachelor of Sociology.

 - cultural, media and educational institutions

-After the master's programme you can continue with doctoral studies in Sociology and acquire a doctorate (Dr. rer. soc.).
-Sociology is involved in the Graduate School of Decision Sciences (GSDS).
+For a career in Academia or in the field of reasearch, you can directly continue with doctoral studies in Sociology and acquire a doctorate (Dr. rer. soc.).
+Sociology is significantly involved in the Graduate School of Decision Sciences (GSDS).

 Internship and study abroad